CGudapati/cgudapati.github.io/_posts/2020-08-19-SCIP-Tutorial-Solving-Sudoku.md

 & &   & x_{ijk}&= 1\quad \text{for}\quad (i,j,k) \in \text{known cells}  \label{eq:constraint5}
 \end{alignat}
 $$
 The standard Sudoku grid has 9x9 = 81 squares.
 Some of them will already be filled with numbers given in the puzzle and we should fill the blanks.
 So, each square in the grid can take 9 numbers.
-Let $x_{ijk}$  represent all the binary decision varibales. if $ x_{ijk} = 1 $, then the number k is present in ith row and jth column i.e if $x_{1,4,7} = 1$, then the number 7 is present in 1st row and 4th column.
+Let $x_{ijk}$  represent all the binary decision variables. if $ x_{ijk} = 1 $, then the number k is present in ith row and jth column i.e if $x_{1,4,7} = 1$, then the number 7 is present in 1st row and 4th column.

- We will cereate the binary sudoku variables in the next code section
+ We will create the binary sudoku variables in the next code section

 ```c++
      1	std::vector<std::vector<std::vector<SCIP_VAR *>>> x_vars(9, std::vector<std::vector<SCIP_VAR *>>(9, std::vector<SCIP_VAR *>(9)));